Valentini Grammatikopoulou

 Valentini Grammatikopoulou (Βαλεντίνη Γραμματικοπούλου; born 9 February 1997) is a Greek tennis player.
 On 22 August 2022, she reached her best singles ranking of world No. 143.
-On 28 February 2022, she peaked at No. 118 in the WTA doubles rankings.
-She has won a singles title on the WTA Challenger Tour, and in addition, 12 singles and 25 doubles titles on the ITF Women's Circuit.
+On 15 July 2024, she peaked at No. 97 in the WTA doubles rankings.
+She has won a singles and a doubles title on the WTA Challenger Tour, and in addition, 15 singles and 34 doubles titles on the ITF Women's Circuit.

-Playing for Greece Fed Cup team, Grammatikopoulou has a win–loss record of 15–9 in Fed Cup competitions.
+Playing for Greece, Grammatikopoulou has a win–loss record of 26–17 in Billie Jean King Cup competition (as of July 2025).

-Professional career
+Career

+Playing with Ulrikke Eikeri, Grammatikopoulou reached her first WTA Tour doubles final at the 2021 Lausanne Open, losing to Susan Bandecchi and Simona Waltert in a deciding champions tiebreak.

 She made her Grand Slam debut at the 2021 US Open as a qualifier, after attempting to qualify 12 times for a major.
 It marked the first time ever that three Greek players were in the US Open main draw.
 On her major debut, she reached the second round after defeating Anna Blinkova, 6-3, 6-2.
-It was just her third career win at the WTA Tour-level.
-As a result, she moved close to 50 spots up the rankings reentering the top 200.
+It was her third career win at the WTA Tour-level.
+Grammatikopoulou lost her next match to 15th seed Elise Mertens.

-She qualified for her second Grand Slam tournament at the 2022 French Open, marking her debut at this major.
+Grammatikopoulou qualified for her second Grand Slam tournament at the 2022 French Open, losing in the first round to wildcard entrant Daria Saville.

-In August 2022, she won her to date biggest title at the WTA 125 Vancouver Open, defeating Lucia Bronzetti in the final, in straight sets.
+In August 2022, Grammatikopoulou won her biggest singles title to date at the WTA 125 Vancouver Open, defeating Lucia Bronzetti in the final.

+Partnering Despina Papamichail, she won her first WTA 125 doubles title at the 2023 Barranquilla Open, overcoming Yuliana Lizarazo and María Paulina Pérez García in the final.